-Jenny Stalnaker, her husband, and their 3-year-old son Townes spend a good two hours cleaning their house every night before bed.
+Jenny Stalnaker, her husband, and their 3-year-old child Townes spend a good two hours cleaning their house every night before bed.

 They’re trying to eliminate any lead, or lead dust on the surfaces in their century-old home in the Pittsburgh neighborhood of Spring Garden.
-The nightly ritual began after Townes tested positive for lead in his blood at age one.
+The nightly ritual began after a blood test for Townes tested positive for lead.

 Those unknowns keep parents like Stalnaker wondering and worrying.
 She sees danger everywhere, from the enamel in cookware to shiny toys imported from China.
 Townes’ pediatrician Dr. Catherine Udekwu said without testing, there’s no way to know if a child has lead poisoning.